 Nestled in the heart of Geneva’s Old Town, the Museum of Art and History ranks among Switzerland’s largest museums.
 Boasting a collection of around 650,000 objects spanning applied arts, fine arts, and archaeology across five floors, the museum embraces a dynamic and innovative approach to showcase its treasures through unexpected exhibitions.
 Annually, it hosts approximately ten temporary exhibitions, frequently inviting contemporary artists to contribute.
 The museum organizes a variety of surprising events, including yoga classes in the galleries and after-work parties.

-In French.
-For children aged 3 to 5 accompanied by an adult.
+Designed for children aged 6 and up, accompanied by an adult.

 Event removed from your CoolAgenda.